 About me

-It was at Carrickfergus FM where Michael took his first steps in radio.
-During his time there Michael quickly established himself as a presenter and became a regular contributor to their bi-annual broadcasts.
+It was at his hometown radio station Carrickfergus FM where Michael took his first steps in radio, quickly establishing himself as a presenter and being given his own show.

 By the time Michael was at university, he had already gained experience working with both the BBC and U105.